lsst-dm/scipi_docs_prototype/assembleccd.rst

 ========

 This code is in ``runAssembleTask.py`` in the examples directory.
+What it does is set up the configuration for the task (in this case with all the defaults), then invoke the assembly task itself with this configuration assigning this to the object `assembleTask`.
+It then shows how the assembly is done in two situations, on a dictionary of amp size images, and then on a single amp mosaic image.
+It prepares the input to the task in each of these situations, then runs the primary `assembleCcd` method of this task on the `assembleTask` object.
+Then by default it calls the viewer to show the result to the screen.

 Debugging
 =========

-``display`` -  A dictionary containing debug point names as keys with frame number as value.
+- ``display`` -  A dictionary containing debug point names as keys with frame number as value.
 The only valid key is:
 ``assembledExposure`` (to display assembled exposure)